From academia to consultancy

 Sharing the experience

-In this phase of my life, I am no longer working on large scale and long term ambitious projects, but I am still highly motivated to make my experience and knowledge available to any good initiative that can profit from it.
+In this phase of my life, I am no longer working on large scale and long term ambitious projects, but I am willing to make my experience and knowledge available to any good initiative that can profit from it.